omgnetwork/dev-portal/docs/transaction-request-flow.md

 When an approval is required, however, the consumption received after consumption will be pending, with the `estimated_` amounts set, but no `finalized_` ones yet.
 Once the request creator has approved it, those amounts will be populated with the actual values of the transaction.

-## Flow
+## Workflow

-Here is the flow used in the sample OMGShop application:
+The workflow used in the sample OMGShop application is as follows:

 1. Alice using [the OMGShop iOS application](https://github.com/omisego/sample-ios) generates a transaction request.
 The endpoint called is [/me.create_transaction_request](https://ewallet.demo.omisego.io/api/client/docs.ui#/TransactionRequest/create_transaction_request).
 The `id` of that is embedded in a QR Code and displayed on the screen of the device.